Simple roundtrip flights are so 2022. It's time to spice up the way you book flights to see and do more.

 If you haven't used a stopover to see two cities for the price of one, you're in for a treat.
 Several airlines offer the ability to build in a free (or cheap) stopover for up to seven days.
 Check out all the airlines with stopover programs.

-For example, if you're flying Icelandair you can add a stopover for up to seven days in Iceland on your way to your final destination in Europe – or on your way home.
+For example, if you're flying Icelandair you can add a stopover in Iceland on your way to your final destination in Europe – or on your way home.
+And thanks to some funky scheduling quirks in Icelandair's schedule, the stopover fare can actually be cheaper than the regular roundtrip fare.

 When flying ANA, you can stopover for up to seven days in Tokyo for just another $100 more than the price of a simple roundtrip flight.
 Why not see Tokyo while you're in Asia?